coder0987/Taroky/gameplay.md

     Whichever cards were not kept are then discarded in the opposing team's discard pile.
     Prever must then discard down to twelve cards

-Povenost then declares teammates (starting with the XIX in a standard game, no lower than XV allowed.
+Povinnost then declares teammates (starting with the XIX in a standard game, no lower than XV allowed.
 In Prever, all players know their teammates from the beginning)
-All player then may declare point cards: (DEFINITELY MISSPELLED - LOOK UP PROPER SPELLING LATER)
+All player then may declare point cards:

     4: Big ones (10+ taroks)
     2: Little ones (8-9 taroks)
-    2: Beda (1-2 taroks)
+    2: Bida (1-2 taroks)
     4: Uni (0 taroks)
     2: Honery (pronounced pawn-e or ponnie, 4+ 5-point cards)
     4: Rosa-Honery (all 4 kings)
     6: Rosa-Honery+ (all 4 kings plus another 5-point card)
     2: Trul (Skyz, XXI/Mund, I/Pagat)

+If any player believes that his team will win every trick, he may call Valat (which translates to "roll")

-Some players now have the opportunity to call Contra (fleck) and/or Pagat (I) on the end Any player with the I may call I on the end
+Some players now have the opportunity to call Contra (fleck / flek) and/or Pagat (I) on the end Any player with the I may call I on the end

-Povenost play:
+Povinnost play:

-    Any player who does not have the card Povenost called (typically the XIX; not on Povenost's team) may call Contra/fleck and double the payout at the end of the round
+    Any player who does not have the card Povinnost called (typically the XIX; not on Povinnost's team) may call Contra/fleck and double the payout at the end of the round
-    Any player on Povenost's team (Either Povenost or a player with the card Povenost called) may then call Rhea-Contra (misspelled) and re-double (now quadruple) the payout at the end of the round
+    Any player on Povinnost's team (Either Povinnost or a player with the card Povinnost called) may then call Rhea-Contra (misspelled) and re-double (now quadruple) the payout at the end of the round
-    Any player who does not have the card Povenost called may call Supra-Contra and again double the payout (now 8x the original)
+    Any player who does not have the card Povinnost called may call Supra-Contra and again double the payout (now 8x the original)
     No one may double it more than this.
 Prever play: